 Growth Accounting.
 The premise of growth accounting is that aggregate output grows either because more inputs are used, or because they are used more efficiently.
 Solow (1957) introduced a straightforward method to produce this decomposition: the contribution of each input is computed as its growth rate times its share in income.
 The contribution of efficiency is then the part of output growth than is left after the contribution of all inputs has been accounted for.
 This decomposition is rooted in clear economic assumptions: a stable and smooth functional relationship between inputs and outputs at the economy-wide aggregation level, inputs paid at their marginal product, constant returns to scale, and Hicks-neutral technical change.
 Solow (1957) originally found that most of post-war US growth was not due to the growth of inputs, but to inputs being used more efficiently.
 This was dubbed the "Solow residual" and came to be described as "a measure of our ignorance" (Abramovitz 1956), prompting a significant strand of research into improving measurement of inputs to reduce this unexplained growth of output.
 In particular, Jorgenson & Griliches (1967) showed the importance of improvements in human capital.
-Much research today still concerns better measurements of inputs, such as intangible capital.

 While major efforts of data collection and harmonization have taken place, modern growth accounting still often starts from a relatively simple decomposition, which we report here.
-Throughout the paper, we denote real output by Y, the number of workers by L (in practice, KLEMS and OECD STAN use hours worked), the capital stock by K, and we define labor productivity y = Y/L and capital per worker k = K/L. The growth rate in real output per unit of labor, $\Delta \log y_t$ , can be decomposed as where $A_t$ denotes Total Factor Productivity (TFP), $h_t$ is an index of the composition of the labor force, and $\Delta$ is the first difference operator, i.e. $\Delta x_t \equiv x_t - x{t-1}$ .
-The labor compensation share of income, $\alpha_t$ , is computed as a Divisia index $\alpha_t \equiv (w_t L_t/Q_t + w{t-1} L{t-1}/Q{t-1})/2$ , where $Q_t = P_t Y_t$ is nominal output, and $w_t$ the wage rate per unit of labor.
+Throughout the paper, we denote real output by Y, the number of workers by L (in practice, KLEMS and OECD STAN use hours worked), the capital stock by K, and we define labor productivity y = Y/L and capital per worker k = K/L. The growth rate in real output per unit of labor, $\Delta \log y_t$, can be decomposed as where A_t denotes TFP, h_t is an index of the composition of the labor force, and Δ is the first difference operator, i.e. $\Delta x_t \equiv x_t - x{t-1}$.
+The labor compensation share of income, α_t , is computed as a Divisia index $\alpha_t \equiv (w_t L_t/Q_t + w{t-1}L{t-1}/Q{t-1})/2$, where $Q_t = P_t Y_t$ is nominal output, and w_t is the wage rate per unit of labor.